mimolabs/mimolabs.github.io/_posts/2018-06-14-community-edition.markdown

 ---
 # MIMO Community Edition

-We're quite excited to introduce the upcoming MIMO Community Edition to you all.
-It's almost here!
+It's almost here so we're quite excited to introduce the upcoming MIMO Community Edition to you all!

 The community edition is essentially a standalone version of MIMO that you can install and host yourselves - something customers have been asking us about for quite a while.